Ice Racing started in Ontario more than fifty years ago, and it continues to thrive as an inexpensive, fun part of the Ontario motorsport scene.

 There are six clubs that organize ice race events (see the events schedule for specifics) who can answer just about any question you may have about ice racing.
 But you don't have to belong to one of those clubs - there are close to thirty CASC-OR clubs and many of the others have members competing in the ice racing series.
 Contact any club – they’ll be glad to hear from you.
 Ask about their club’s philosophy, experience, number of active racing members, and try to attend one of their meetings.
 Once you’ve identified a club you’d like to join, do so – it will prove to be your biggest source of information and ongoing help as you get started.

 Next, you will need a CASC-OR competition licence - a "C" licence is all that is required but higher grades are OK for ice racing too.

 To join a club and get a licence, the easiest way is through the CASC-OR Members Website.
-There you can join a club, apply for a licence, and upload two documents you have to provide with your application (a signed waiver and a headshot photo for your licence card).
+There you can join a club, apply for a licence, and upload your headshot photo.

 I'm on the fence - can you sweeten the deal?

 Well, yes we can.